-The architecture diagram below details how the SDKs, Key Management Infrastructure, Policy Management dashboard and the Trusted Data Format (TDF) combine to help you customize security and privacy into your applications.
+The architecture diagram below details how the SDKs, Key Management Infrastructure, Policy Management via Control Center and the Trusted Data Format (TDF) combine to help you customize security and privacy into your applications.

 As mentioned above, TDF provides the foundation for the entire Virtru Data Protection Platform.
 Created by Virtru Co-Founder and CTO, Will Ackerly, TDF is an open data format that provides a protective wrapper that travels with data.
 When invoked, Virtru SDKs ensure that all your objects (files, emails, etc) are encrypted, policy bound and persist as Trusted Data Format files.
 Once your objects are in TDF format, they can be shared or stored freely by your application.
 See our TDF overview to dive deeper into how it works.

 The Virtru SDK helps developers create TDFs within existing systems so organizations can reap the benefits of data protection and secure sharing.
 The Virtru SDK facilitates key management and access policies, including multiple access policies within specific files and retrieving user entitlements through streamlined communication with the policy server.
 Policy management is no longer the enemy but becomes simplified and evolves as access privileges evolve over time.
 Users can apply multiple classifications and access policies within a specific file, ensuring recipients can only view the portions that adhere to their access privileges.

 Virtru Control Center is an administrative dashboard that allows admins to set, enforce, audit and revoke all key access requests, and thus all data requests.
 Admins also use Control Center to define policies, manage users and revoke access.